mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployments.md

 # Precursor Environments

-It is also entirely possible for each of the above decisions to be _the entirety of an environment_, and thus a [[dependency management|dependency]] to a future environment.
+It is also entirely possible for each of the above decisions to be _the entirety of an environment_, and thus a [[dependency]] to a future environment.

 If all environments require an account to target, then any environment that requires that specific account will [tautologically] point to the same account.
 Therefore it makes sense to produce precursor environments that perform basic setups that enable downstream environments to succeed more easily.